You Can Run But You Cannot Hide International: Role in schools

 Critics claimed that the program overstepped its role in schools and intimidated students.
 Some students said that the assemblies presented cult-like propaganda that "encouraged bigotry and hate-mongering".

 The organization was at the center of multiple controversies for its school performances, many revolving around its presentation of religious material in public educational settings.
 During an assembly at Pequot Lakes High School in 2007, students were shown graphic images of aborted fetuses, and girls were made to chant about being submissive to their husbands.
 The assembly made students cry and angered parents.
 After a 2005 Arkansas assembly, the principal asserted that the group had "misrepresented" its "right-wing message" and that the group "won't be back".
 A Wisconsin principal, whose school was visited in 2003, later called a second assembly to apologize to the students for allowing YCRBYCHI a forum for "brainwashing" a "captive audience".
 A Tennessee principal also apologized to students in 2004 "for any controversy or heartache the assembly generated".

 The organization, which didn't mention its aim to evangelize for Christianity in the "Principal Packet" it sent to school administrators, often only revealed their religious leanings during their assemblies.
-Dean affirmed that the assemblies were "used as a tool to have the hearts of the kids opened to receive ... the Christian message of hard-hitting truth without compromise", though Dean said that school administrators were fully apprised of YCRBYCHI's program prior to the organizations's arrival.
+Dean affirmed that the assemblies were "used as a tool to have the hearts of the kids opened to receive. the Christian message of hard-hitting truth without compromise", though Dean said that school administrators were fully apprised of YCRBYCHI's program prior to the organization's arrival.
 However, critics said "The full religiousness of YCR is not revealed until event staff offer departing students literature directing them to Web sites that make clear the ultra-conservative Protestant nationalism of the ministry."

 Additionally, Individuals outside the organization said that "much of the history that YCRBYCH present is, in fact, either highly sanitized, inaccurate, or demonstrably false."